mikebronner/panic-nova-intelephense.novaextension/README.md

   Intelephense extension for Nova, and the only reason I started working on my own extension is because I had some trouble getting his extension to work in my projects.
-As I am finding out now, this is probably not a problem on his end, but ranter upstream from the Intelephense package.
+As I am finding out now, this is probably not a problem on his end, but rather upstream from the Intelephense package.
 I needed to get Intelephense working quickly in order for me to be able to use Nova as a primary driver.
+- Additional thanks to [John Fieber](https://devforum.nova.app/u/jrf/) for his extensive explanation on how exactly Nova passes configurations to the LSP (and answers its requests).